How did the project come about?

 Newcastle Gateshead CCG recognised that there was a need to improve the care delivered to their care home residents through the introduction of enhanced primary care support, multidisciplinary management and anticipatory care planning.
 This new model of care has improved the quality of care delivery to care home residents and has seen a sustained reduction in hospital admission from the care home population over a number of years.
 It was this that led to them becoming part of the national Care Home Vanguard Programme.

-One of the key elements of the programme has been to improve the health and wellbeing of care home residents through changing care delivery and the introduction of technology enabled care solutions [TECS].
-On the basis of this a piece of work is underway linking nutrition and hydration care and TECS.
-Metrics for the whole programme have been agreed with NHS England and in relation to this work particularly the focus is on reducing avoidable hospital admissions for those with urinary tract infections [UTI].
+One of the key elements of the programme was to improve the health and wellbeing of care home residents through changing care delivery and the introduction of technology enabled care solutions [TECS].
+Metrics for the whole programme were agreed with NHS England and in relation to this work particularly the focus is on reducing avoidable hospital admissions for those with urinary tract infections [UTI].

 To help embed a food first approach within the wider workforce, the CCG developed a technology programme to roll out tablets, apps and associated nutrition and hydration guidance/education into care homes.
 Initially the focus has been on the introduction of national early warning score into care homes as risk assessment tool to support clinical decision making and the development of a nutrition and hydration app to support care home staff in their daily practice.